Lancashire Hussars: 106th (Lancashire Hussars) Regiment, RHA

 At the start of the Second World War, the hussars comprised 423rd and 424th Batteries, based in Liverpool.
 By November 1939, it was part of the UK-based 1st Cavalry Division and was equipped with 4.5 inch Howitzers (424 Bty) and 18 pdr Field Guns (423 Bty).
-In January 1940, the regiment moved to Palestine.Joslen, pp. 33, 473.
+In January 1940, the regiment moved to Palestine.

 It moved to North Africa in August 1940, by which time 424 Bty had become No. 1 and No. 2 Batteries (Anti-tank) and 423 Bty had become No. 3 and No. 4 Batteries (Anti-aircraft), known as 1/106 Bty, 1/102, Bty, etc. The former two were equipped with Bofors 37 mm anti-tank guns on Portees, and the latter two with captured Italian 20mm Breda Model 35 AA/AT guns.
 Each new battery consisted of only two troops, A and B (No. 1 Bty), C and D (No. 2 Bty), E and F (No. 3 Bty) and G and H (No.4 Bty).
 It served with the 7th Armoured Division during many of the early battles in North Africa.

 At the end of February 1941, the regiment was advised that it was to become a Light Anti Aircraft (L.A.A) regiment of just three batteries (comprising 36 x 20mm Breda guns) and was then later known as 106th Light Anti-Aircraft Regiment, RA (Lancashire Hussars).
 In March 1941, the regiment deployed to Greece via Operation Lustre as part of W Force.
 Upon disembarking at Piraeus, the regiment deployed to Glyfada for 2 weeks training.
 Thereafter, the regiment was sent to defend the airstrip at Larissa.
 The German advance forced the British to retreat to the town of Nauplion, where the 106th were the only AA defence.
 After destroying their Breda guns, the regiment was evacuated to Crete on board HMS Calcutta.
 Most of the regiment ended the campaign in the defence of Suda Bay in the Battle of Crete, becoming prisoners of war in the process.
 It was placed in suspended animation in July the same year, with many of its men going to reinforce the 102nd (Northumberland Hussars) Regiment RA, which were being strengthened and re-equipped after being evacuated from Greece and Crete.